nhessler/converserver/Readme.md

 TATFT, Even Sinatra
 ===========================
+master - has tests stubbed out to be completed solutions - has all tests filled out and passing

 in /conversever.rb you can comment and uncomment the appopriate test file as needed.
 Each section below  has it's related converserver test file for easy lookup.